-- To maintain and enhance the existing streetscape rhythm and sense of spaciousness. - To maintain the existing backyard character and enhance the area's leafy feel. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

-- Dwellings set too far forward. - Attached, boundary to boundary development. - Dwellings built to or close to their rear boundary with other residential properties.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+Ensure front gardens incorporate soft landscaping that complements the streetscape.
+Ensure the retention of large trees.
+Removal of large trees.
+Front gardens dominated by hard surfaces.
+Loss of front gardens.
+Encourage landscaped gardens SITING To maintain and enhance the existing consistent streetscape rhythm and sense of spaciousness.
+To maintain the existing backyard character and enhance the area's leafy feel.
+Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
+Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
+Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
+Dwellings set too far forward.
+Boundary to boundary development.
+Dwellings built to or close to their rear boundary with other residential properties.
+Side setbacks Front setbacks Image: setbacks Front setbacks Image: setbacks Siting on corner sites BUILDING HEIGHT AND FORM To maintain the existing one and two storey scale and pitched roof character of the precinct.
+To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm.
+Ensure buildings are composed of façades that are no more than two storeys high to the street.
+Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street.
+Ensure attached side by side development is designed to read as one dwelling within the streetscape.
+Three storey façades to the street.
+Large bulky buildings or extensions that dominate the streetscape.
+Symmetrical presentation of side by side townhouses.
+X X Integrate with pitched roofs

-Side setbacks

-Siting on corner sites